-JUNIOR LIVESTOCK EXHIBITS
+LIVESTOCK BARN RULES

-LIVESTOCK BARN RULES (dairy, beef, sheep, swine)
+(Dairy, Beef, Sheep, Swine, Goats)

 - A. The care of animals is the responsibility of the exhibitor.
 Animals should be fed and watered twice a day (more often if the weather demands). - B. Bedding should be kept dry and manure free.
 Remove daily as needed.
 All exhibitors are to dispose of manure in the designated receptacles.
 Morning cleanup should be completed by 10:00 a.m. - C. Keep aisles swept and clean.
 No fitting stalls allowed in any aisle in any livestock barn (outside only). - D. Wash areas should be cleaned daily after use.
-All hoses and equipment must be properly stored when not in use by owners. - E. Exhibit should reflect that is has been tended to on a regular basis each day. - F. Hair from clipping must be picked up and thrown away. - G. ALL staples must be removed from ALL display boards in dairy, beef, swine, sheep, and goat barns.
+All hoses and equipment must be properly stored when not in use by owners. - E. Exhibit should reflect that is has been tended to on a regular basis each day. - F. Hair from clipping must be picked up and thrown away. - G. ALL staples must be removed from ALL display boards in barns. - H. Barn clean up: Each exhibitor is responsible for ensuring that their animal's area is cleaned/bedding removed at the end of the fair.
+Animal areas will be released by the barn superintendent on the last day of the fair.
+In the beef /dairy barn bedding must be moved 4 feet away from the back wall.
+Failure to move the bedding 4 feet from the back wall will result in a \$500.00 fee to be charged to the exhibitor's club/association.